 What Is RV Skirting for Winter?

 RV skirting is a simple material that you place around the bottom of your RV.
-Its main purpose is to ensure that the undercarriage of the camper is protected from extremely cold temperatures.
+Its main purpose is to ensure that the undercarriage of the camper is protected from extremely cold temperatures and wind.
 Having RV skirting installed will help ensure that you stay warm in your RV during cold winter nights.

 The RV skirting also helps provide a barrier from the wind.
 You see, the floor of the RV is the weakest point in the RV in terms of insulation.
 As a result, it is the area where cold air has the highest potential of leaking in.
 This means that the highest risk of your RV getting cold is from the floor.